gjbauer/system-administration-final-project/README.md

 Be sure to add your user to both the wheel and video groups.
 ![](bsd-setup/8.png)
 ## Graphical and User Interface
 Install the following list of packages.
 These are intended just as a base set of user applications which can enable a usable experience.
+Personally, I recommend installing Firefox instead for a slightly more secure browsing experience based upon memory-safe Rust.
 ![](bsd-setup/9.png)
 Enable 'seatd' as it will be required by sway.
 Vi into '/usr/local/etc/doas.conf'
 ![](bsd-setup/10.png)